sevbesau/dotfiles/README.md

 Applications should take the mainstage, no bars that take up valueable realestate.

 Information like date, and battery should be available at a glance though.
-Right now this is done using a sidebar that shows/hides using stiky corners
+Right now this is done using a sidebar that shows/hides using stiky corners or alt+space.

 ### Colors

 All colors are based on the current wallpaper, this is done using pywal

-- vscode required a plugin: Wal Theme by dlasagno
-- firefox and thunderbird: pywalfox
-- xob: updated by setColors script
-- discord: betterdiscord + pywal-discord
-- all the rest is handled by pywal

 ## System information display